Use keyboard arrow keys to navigate…

 We have less than a decade left to fundamentally reshape the economy, halve carbon emissions and limit our global temperature increase to 1.5C.
 This is a seismic challenge that demands global co-operation.
 We have no room for failure.
 The climate crisis is worsening and, worryingly, international efforts to decarbonise are way off track.

 We are facing a revolution.
-Even surpassing the Industrial and the Digital Revolution, this paradigm shift will affect everything and everyone on this planet.
+Even surpassing the Industrial and the Digital revolutions, this paradigm shift will affect everything and everyone on this planet.
 It will influence the way investment works, industries function, governments act, and businesses operate.
 It will bring about a time of intense instability as much as it produces unparalleled opportunities.

 Lanzarote - a dramatic landscape of lava and volcanoes surrounded by sea.